Package ProbBreed

 • probs are the probabilities considered to calculate the quantiles and the highest posterior density (HPD)

-This function provides a list with the posterior distribution of each effect, the data generated by the model, the variances of each effect, the maximum posterior values of each effect, and quality parameters of the model (See below):
+This function provides an object of class extr, which is a list with the posterior distribution of each effect, the data generated by the model, the maximum posterior values of each effect, the variances of each effect, and quality parameters of the model (see below).

 outs$variances